 IMPORTANT: All projects conducted in a professional research institute must submit for pre-approval.
 ISEF has its own set of rules that need to be followed for your acceptance to compete in the CCCSEF.
 These rules may differ from research institution policies.

-Abstracts should be completed and sent to Janice Fujii before the start of the fair on March 12, 2020.
-You may email them or mail them to this address:
+Abstracts should be completed and emailed to Janice Fujii before the start of the fair on March 11, 2021.
+Email the abstract to email@example.com.

-Remember, abstracts are NOT allowed on your project board at the fair.
+Remember, abstracts are NOT allowed on your project board.

 About the Judges

-Over 130 judges from a variety of disciplines and industries in Contra Costa County volunteer to judge student projects.
+Over 130 judges from a variety of disciplines and industries in the East Bay volunteer to judge student projects.
 They will use specific criteria to review each project.
+View judging criteria here.

 During your interview the judges will be focusing especially on your demonstration of knowledge about the subject matter of your project.